Ethangail/LITA-Capstone-Project/README.md

     ![excel capstone sales new column](https://github.com/user-attachments/assets/901dd0de-5658-4216-b6dc-1ec9901d0c75)

-- Then i employed the SQL for further deductions like the highest selling product.
-Here are some of the codes/queries that i used.
+- Then i employed the SQL for further deductions like the highest selling product, among others.
+Here are a few of the codes/queries that i used.

 ```SQL
 SELECT * FROM TABLE1